 PUBG Corp may have boasted the latest patch for emotes, player lobbies and other equally unimportant features, but it seems like the company has finally addressed performance issues that have plagued PUBG pretty much from the get go.

 Well, sort of, seeing as how PUBG developers already started with apologies for ongoing and last week's issues.
 Apparently, PUBG Corp's been working as fast as possible, but "sometimes when you move fast, you break things."

-As you probably already know, the patch went live yesterday for PC, although the initial outcry suggested we're in for more of PUBG Corp's treatment.
+As you probably already know, yesterday for PC, although the initial outcry suggested we're in for more of PUBG Corp's treatment.
 And by PUBG Corp's treatment, we mean not fixing sub par performance and cheating, all the while delivering more cosmetics.